odoo/documentation/content/developer/reference/extract_api.rst

     ``account_token`` (required)
         The token of the account from which credits will be taken.
 Each successful call costs one token.
-    ``version`` (optional)
+    ``version`` (required)
         The version will determine the format of your requests and the format of the server response.
-Some results can be unavailable in older versions.
-If not specified, the latest version will be used.
+        You should use the :ref:`latest version available <extract_api/version>`.
     ``documents`` (required)
         The document must be provided as a string in the ASCII encoding.
 The list should contain only one string.
 If multiple strings are provided only the first string corresponding to a